01 Who we are

 09 How long we keep it

-- Account data — kept while your account is active.
+- Account data (including your username and friend connections) — kept while your account is active.
 Deleted within 30 days of an account-deletion request, except where we are required to retain limited records for legal or accounting purposes.

 - Game play data on-device — kept until you uninstall the App.